-According to Andrew J. Charlin (1996), Loss of a parent sets in a period of crisis following a Freudeen model, the writer's theoritized that a boy would have difficult adopting the adult male role if he could not see how his father behaved and authority.
+According to Andrew J. Charlin 3rd edn.
+1996. pp 439-440.
+Loss of a parent sets in a period of crisis following a Freudeen model, the writer's theoritized that a boy would have difficult adopting the adult male role if he could not see how his father behaved and authority.
 Nevertheless many observers believe that the loss of a parent of either gender will make the tasks of the remaining parent more difficult for other reasons.

-2.13 Gap in Knowledge
+2.13 Gap In Knowledge